-Under the guidance of Thomas Tuchel, however, Jorginho is thriving, in a team playing a style that he thinks suits his game far more than that played under Tuchel’s predecessor Frank Lampard.
+Under the guidance of Thomas Tuchel, however, Jorginho is thriving, in a team playing a style he thinks suits his game far more than that played under Tuchel’s predecessor Frank Lampard.
 “Straight away, he understood how to get the best from us,” Jorginho said of Tuchel.
 “He understood my characteristics.
 The way to play with short passes when we need short passes and long balls when we need long balls.
 It is coming together.”

-He almost exclusively gets on the ball in front of the opposition’s midfield, and rarely sets up chances to score, so assists are extremely infrequent.
+He almost exclusively receives the ball in front of the opposition’s midfield, and rarely sets up chances to score, so assists are extremely infrequent.
 Instead, he takes responsibility for receiving the ball, absorbing pressure, and then moving it on.
 He offers security in possession, and often operates as a point through which his team can recycle possession before changing their point of attack.

-When his team is out of possession, Jorginho takes up a position in front of the defence and screens passes into the opposition’s attacking midfielders or strikers, and he demonstrates good anticipation and positioning when doing so, resulting in lots of interceptions.
+When his team is out of possession, Jorginho takes a position in front of their defence and screens passes into the opposition’s attacking midfielders or strikers, and he demonstrates good anticipation and positioning when doing so, resulting in numerous interceptions.
 He works hard to hold his position and communicates constantly with his midfield partner to maintain a short distance between them, thereby reducing the chances for the opposition to play through the middle of them, and also reducing the risk of his team’s centre-backs being exposed.
 He is proactive at defensive transitions, able and willing to quickly engage his opponent and counter-press or cover behind advanced full-backs to delay counters if they are further forwards when the ball has been lost.

 He is sometimes caught out when one-on-one and when tracking midfield runners, though, as he isn’t particularly fast or agile.
-If he is playing as the sole defensive midfielder, he can sometimes struggle to cover enough ground to adequately protect the defence; he is therefore most effective when he has another central midfielder alongside him.
+If he is playing as the sole defensive midfielder, he can sometimes struggle to cover enough ground to adequately protect his defence; he is therefore most effective when he has another central midfielder alongside him.

 Role at Chelsea

-When Chelsea play back to him on the right, he likes to take up an inside-right position to receive from an advanced player out wide and put a cross into the box.
-When doing this, he has the vision and technique to try and pick out a specific teammate and he tries to do that, but too often his crosses are tame and leave his teammate with too much work to do to generate the power needed to test the goalkeeper.
-He could do with generating more whip on his crosses to help his target out.
+When Chelsea play back to him on the right, he likes to adopt an inside-right position to receive from an advanced player out wide and put a cross into the area.
+While doing so he has the vision and technique to try to pick out a specific teammate and he tries to reach them, but too often his crosses are tame, and leave his teammate with too much work to do to generate the power needed to test the opposition’s goalkeeper.
+More whip on his crosses would help his target.

-After a difficult start to life at Chelsea, Jorginho has overcome the doubts about whether his playing style was suited to the Premier League.
+After a difficult start at Chelsea, Jorginho has overcome the doubts about whether his playing style was suited to the Premier League.
 Having played a hugely important role in Chelsea’s Champions League triumph under Tuchel, he has very much proved his worth.